taylorplumer/classifiers-dash/README.md

 # classifiers-dash-app
-Build a Dash web app diagnostic tool for binary classifier model selection
+Build a Dash web app for binary classifier model selection

 ### Summary
 This repository contains working code for deploying a binary classificaiton model selection tool to a Dash app locally.